 Disclaimer: The Jomo Audio Haka sent to us is a sample in exchange for our honest opinion.
 We thank the team at Jomo Audio for giving us this opportunity.

 To read more about Jomo Audio products we reviewed on Headfonics click here.

 So what is a Haka?
 The ‘Haka’ is a traditional war dance or challenge in Maori culture.

 You will most likely have seen it on TV if you are a Rugby Union fan with the New Zealand All-Blacks infamous pre-match Haka routine designed to deliver fear into the hearts of their opponents.
 Only ever works on the Poms though, but I digress.

-Jomo Audio believe that by leaving out a lot of these norms and bringing in their own specifications they have managed to break out of the traditional limitations of single BA performances.
+Jomo Audio believes that by leaving out a lot of these norms and bringing in their own specifications they have managed to break out of the traditional limitations of single BA performances.

 What Is The Pitch?

 To date, BA driver design often works best when they target particular ranges of frequencies rather than the entire spectrum.
 Hence the use of multiple-driver BA designs to produce a performance that covers the entire range.
 However, a lot of people enjoy single BA designs because they are perceived as being more coherent with less crossover technology.